Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-05.md

 }
 ```

-Creates: `100px 1fr 100px 1fr 100px 1fr`
+Creates the pattern: `100px 1fr 100px 1fr 100px 1fr`

 <!-- > -->

 What about row height?
 Most often you'll want to set this automatically to match the size of the content.
 To do this don't declare it.

-If you wan to set the height of a row use:
+If you want to set the height of a row use:

 ```CSS
 .container {